-programs in many cases have turned out to be more expensive to build than the Navy had estimated.
-A May 2019 report from the Government Accountability Office (GAO) on the status of various Department of Defense (DOD) acquisition programs states the following about the FFG(X) program:
+A May 2019 GAO report on the status of various Department of Defense (DOD) acquisition programs states the following about the FFG(X) program:

 Current Status

 The FFG(X) program continues conceptual design work ahead of planned award of a lead ship detail design and construction contract in September 2020.
 In May 2017, the Navy revised its plans for a new frigate derived from minor modifications of an LCS design.
 The current plan is to select a design and shipbuilder through full and open competition to provide a more lethal and survivable small surface combatant.